What you need to know about nitrates and nitrites

 - reducing stiffness of arteries

-In fact, some researchers conclude, albeit with a good deal of controversy, that because of their conversion to nitric oxide in the body, nitrates and nitrites should be considered nutrients, just like vitamins.17
+In fact, some researchers conclude, albeit controversially, that because of their conversion to nitric oxide in the body, nitrates and nitrites should be considered nutrients, similar to vitamins.18

-However, other researchers say the findings are not yet conclusive and more studies are needed to clearly discern the pros and cons of nitrates for heart health.18
+However, other researchers say the findings are not yet conclusive and more studies are needed to clearly discern the pros and cons of nitrates for heart health.19

 Just like vitamins, researchers note the right dose is important.
-Too high amounts of nitrates could be detrimental to health and too low amounts could create a deficiency of an essential substance.19 Remember, it isn’t necessarily the nitrates and nitrites we want to avoid, rather it is the nitrosamines that they can convert into.
+High amounts of nitrates could be detrimental to health, while low amounts could create a deficiency of an essential substance.20 Remember, it isn’t necessarily the nitrates and nitrites we want to avoid; rather, it is the nitrosamines into which they can be converted.

-In the sports world, consuming nitrates, such as in a concentrated beetroot or spinach juice, is being researched by many different competitive fields.
-While again, results are deemed very preliminary and at times inconclusive, some studies show dietary nitrates have a role in improving endurance, reducing muscle fatigue, increasing muscle contraction strength, and improving athletic performance.20
+In the sports world, consuming nitrates – such as in a concentrated beetroot or spinach juice – is being researched as a performance-enhancer in several competitive fields.
+While results are deemed preliminary and are not all conclusive, some studies show dietary nitrates have a role in improving endurance, reducing muscle fatigue, increasing muscle contraction strength, and improving athletic performance.21

 In the last decade the nitrate -> nitrite -> nitric oxide pathway increasingly is considered beneficial to human health.
 The status of nitrates/nitrites is switching from potentially carcinogenic compounds to potentially beneficial nutrients, especially for cardiovascular health and muscle function.
 However, more conclusive research is needed.